-National MP Hamish Walker admits leaking Covid patients' details
+National MP Hamish Walker, former party president Michelle Boag admit leaking Covid patients' details

-National MP Hamish Walker has been stripped of his opposition portfolios after admitting he passed private details of Covid-19 patients to the media.
+National MP Hamish Walker has been stripped of his Opposition portfolios after admitting he passed confidential private details of Covid-19 patients to the media - after he received them from former party president Michelle Boag.

+He has apologised in a statement today, and didn't make a reference about whether he intended to remain as the Clutha-Southland candidate in September's general election.

-A privacy breach of active Covid cases was revealed by the Weekend Herald, which the Government called serious and possibly criminal.
+A privacy breach of 18 active Covid cases was revealed by the Weekend Herald, which the Government has described as serious and possibly criminal.

 National leader Todd Muller said tonight that Walker had made an "error of judgment".